ctdk/goiardi/README.md

 ### Reporting

-Goiardi now supports, on an experimental basis, Chef's reporting facilities.
+Goiardi now supports Chef's reporting facilities.
 Nothing needs to be enabled in goiardi to use this, but changes are required with the client.
 See http://docs.opscode.com/reporting.html for details on how to enable reporting and how to use it.

 There is a goiardi extension to reporting: a "status" query parameter may be passed in a GET request that lists reports to limit the reports returned to ones